-There are about 4,000 species of fruit flies in the world.
-The vast majority feed on fruit and many thrive indoors in our kitchens.
-But one species has puzzled scientists for many years.
-It differs markedly from its relatives in that it lives in flowing watercourses in Africa.
+There are around 4,000 species of fruit flies in the world, the vast majority of which feed on fruit and many of which thrive indoors in our kitchens.
+But one species differs markedly from its relatives by living in flowing watercourses in Africa, and has puzzled scientists for many years.

-For example, the larvae have claws to hold on to the surface despite strong currents and feed on insects.
+For example, the larvae have claws to hold on to the surface despite strong currents, and they feed on insects.

 "I've been fascinated by it ever since I was a doctoral student and wanted to study it.
-It has truly changed the way of life, from rotting fruit to a predator in flowing water," says Marcus Stensmyr, associate professor at Lund University and researcher in zoology.
+It has truly changed its lifestyle, from eating rotting fruit to becoming a predator in flowing water," says Marcus Stensmyr, associate professor at Lund University and researcher in zoology.

 Mysterious variant

-This particular fruit fly has been extremely elusive and has not been observed since 1981.
-Then Marcus Stensmyr and his research colleagues received a tip that there was a preserved specimen in a museum in Zurich, Switzerland.
+This particular fruit fly had been extremely elusive and had not been observed since 1981, but then Marcus Stensmyr and his research colleagues received a tip that a captured specimen was in a museum in Zurich, Switzerland.

-Using modern technology, they have managed to extract DNA from the preserved flies and map their genome.
-The results, published in the scientific journal Current Biology, show that it belongs to a group of flies that live near rushing water in southern Asia.
-These "mysterious" water flies in both Asia and Africa have simply adapted to their environment and are genetically different from those we have in places like Sweden.
+Using modern technology, they have managed to extract DNA from the preserved fly and map its genome.
+The results, published in the scientific journal Current Biology, show that it belongs to a group of flies that live near rushing water.
+The "mysterious" water flies have simply adapted to their environment and are genetically different from those we have in Sweden, among other places.

-"The African variant had almost completely lost its sense of smell and has a completely different metabolism.
-It would not do at all in a Swedish kitchen," says Marcus Stensmyr.
+"The African variant has almost completely lost its sense of smell and has a completely different metabolism.
+It would not do at all in a Swedish kitchen," says Stensmyr.

 Provides answers about climate